 If you’re in your 30s, think about…

-If there was ever a time to invest in your health, its now.
+If there was ever a time to invest in your health, it’s now.

 Your 20s were a breeze for your body, but now’s the time to really start taking care of yourself.
-Eating a balanced diet, getting regular exercise and maintaining a healthy weight are all ways that you can stave off disease.
+Having a balanced diet, getting regular exercise and maintaining a healthy weight are all ways that you can stave off disease.

 In addition to your regular health screening, remember to get a regular Pap Smear done every 2 years – this quick and simple test is used in the early detection of cervical cancer.